 - Track your Progress.
 When doing past papers, try and either mark them or get a friend to mark them instead.
 Write the marks down and compare them to what you get when you do the same paper later.

-- If you have access to the Internet then register for our free revision newsletter ,where you will have access to the latest revision tips.
+- If you have access to the Internet then sign up for our courses ,where you will have access to step by step video worked examples.